RakeshKumar045/Restaurant_Rasa_Chatbot_Python/data/nlu.md

 - I am hungry.
 Lookout for some good resturants?
 - I am looking for a resturant to eat in [Delhi](location)
 - show me some resturants
-- show me some reaturant
-- show me some resturants to eat ?
 - [Delhi](location)
-- show restaurant
 - show me some [chinese](cuisine) resturants in [Delhi](location)

 ## intent:people